Neetz78/AnomalyDetection/README.md

-# Anomaly detection in Biosensor waveforms
+# Anomaly Detection in Biosensor Waveforms

 This project aims to compare various machine learning pipelines that perform clustering to identify pin contact errors from biosensor readings.